 Mr. Mazzotta is a graduate of Siena College and Albany Law School.
-Mr. Mazzotta also is a Certified Public Accountant.
+Mr. Mazzotta also was a Certified Public Accountant.
 He was admitted to the New York State Bar in 1987 and is now retired from the practice of law.

-Mr. Mazzotta’s practice is concentrated in the commercial real estate development, commercial leasing, joint venture developments, commercial transactions, estate planning, mergers and acquisitions, corporate and tax areas.
-He has substantial experience handling a variety of complex real estate transactions and joint venture commercial developments, and estate planning matters, and has represented clients in numerous business acquisitions and sales involving varied industries.
+Mr. Mazzotta’s practice was concentrated in commercial real estate development, commercial leasing, joint venture developments, commercial transactions, estate planning, mergers and acquisitions, corporate and tax areas.
+He has substantial experience handling a variety of complex real estate transactions and joint venture commercial developments, and estate planning matters, and represented clients in numerous business acquisitions and sales involving varied industries.

-Mr. Mazzotta is a member of the Albany County and New York State Bar Associations (Member, Sections on Real Estate and Taxation) and the American Bar Association (Member, Real Estate and Taxation).
+Mr. Mazzotta was a member of the Albany County and New York State Bar Associations (Member, Sections on Real Estate and Taxation) and the American Bar Association (Member, Real Estate and Taxation).

-Mr. Mazzotta also is admitted to practice before the United States District Court for the Northern District of New York and the United States Tax Court.
+Mr. Mazzotta also was admitted to practice before the United States District Court for the Northern District of New York and the United States Tax Court.

 Mr. Vagianelis concentrates his practice in the areas of real estate finance and development, municipal finance and general business law with a special emphasis on mortgage financing and letter-of-credit enhancement for affordable housing transactions, including tax-exempt bond transactions and Freddie Mac multi-family financings and other government subsidized mortgage lending programs.

 He represents commercial and not-for-profit lenders and developers (more than 1000 transactions aggregating more than $3 billion) in a variety of multi-family housing transactions, including acquisition, construction and permanent loan financings with the New York State Housing Finance Agency, New York State Housing Trust Fund Corporation, New York State Homes and Community Renewal, New York City Housing Development Corporation and the State of New York Mortgage Agency, and also serves as bond counsel and special counsel to a variety of municipalities for municipal finance, zoning and real property law matters.

 Mr. Vagianelis also has experience with payment-in-lieu-of-tax (PILOT) agreements, Real Property Tax Law Section 581-a matters, Article 78 proceedings, zoning enforcement and administration, the creation of municipal water and sewer districts, the creation of redevelopment companies under the Private Housing Finance Law, federal low-income and historic tax credit enhanced financings, tax-exempt bond financings, state-assisted financings and condominium offerings.

 Mr. Vagianelis has successfully defended corporations and corporate officers before the New York State Department of Taxation and Finance and New York State Insurance Department concerning real property transfer and gains tax liabilities, payroll withholding tax liability, and licensing issues.
-Additionally, he has represented corporate and municipal clients in real property tax certiorari proceedings and Article 78 proceedings, prepared appellate briefs and argued such appeals before New York’s appellate courts.
+Additionally, he has represented individual, corporate, and municipal clients in real property tax certiorari proceedings, declaratory judgment actions, and Article 78 proceedings, prepared appellate briefs and argued such appeals before New York’s appellate courts.

 Between 1992 and 2016, John was a partner/member of Mancini and Hayko, P.C., formerly located at the intersection of Western Avenue and State Farm Road in Guilderland, and had the pleasure and honor of practicing law with a virtual icon of Guilderland, Ralph G. Mancini, who passed away in late 2015.
 John continues to serve clients Ralph assisted and represented over the course of his fifty-three year law career.